 Wearing Glasses or Using Oxygen with Hearing Aids

-Last updated on Jul 17, 2018
+Last updated on Feb 13, 2019

 The fact is, many people enjoy or need to wear other things around their ears, and when you need hearing aids, you might wonder if they will fit with your glasses, nasal cannula, headphones, or other items you might have around your ears.
 This is particularly a concern for those who want to get BTE (behind-the-ear) hearing aids, so we will mostly focus on BTEs in this article.

-If you’re the type of person who regularly removes and replaces your glasses (for example, if you wear two different types of glasses), you should avoid tilting your glasses up or down as you take them off or put them on.
+That’s it.
+No special hearing aid or glasses accessories needed.
+They should fit snugly and comfortably.
+If you’re the type of person who regularly removes and replaces your glasses (if you have a set of reading glasses along with your regular glasses, for example), you should avoid tilting your glasses up or down as you move them.
 This will help keep the hearing aid and your glasses in place without needing to start the process over.

-If you find this uncomfortable, you may want to experiment with putting the tubing on first and then the hearing aid, or you may consider getting a nasal cannula that secures behind your head rather than under your chin.
+If you find this method uncomfortable, you may want to experiment with putting the oxygen tubing on first and then the hearing aid.
+Your other option is to invest in a nasal cannula that secures behind your head rather than under your chin.
 Once you find a comfortable setup, you’ll be seeing better, breathing easier, and hearing so much more.

 Bone-conducting or on-ear headphones are okay if you are using ITE (in-the-ear), ITC (in-the-canal), CIC (completely-in-canal), or IIC (invisible-in-the-canal) hearing aids.
 However, with ITE and BTE, you’re likely to get feedback with these types of headphones, or they may not work properly at all.

 Over-the-ear headphones can work well with both BTE and ITE hearing aids, as long as they are large enough.
 They usually feature noise cancellation, so they can help protect your hearing on top of providing clearer, crisper sound to the microphone of your hearing aids.
 The trick is to position the headphones correctly.